clojure-doc/clojure-doc.github.io/content/md/articles/about.md

 ### Language guides

-These guides are more in-depth, focused on various aspects of the language and interoperability.
+The [Language Guides](/articles/content/#language-guides) are more in-depth, focused on various aspects of the language and interoperability.
 Examples of such guides include:

   * Collections & Sequences